Mannok: Property

 QUINN Property is a division of the group which specialises in the development and management of commercial real-estate for lease in a number of markets across Europe.
-Current properties include the Leonardo Business Centre and Univermag shopping centre in Ukraine, the Kutuzoff Tower and Caspiy Business Centre in Moscow, Kazan Logistics Park in Kazan, the Prestige Mall in Istanbul, Turkey, and the Russian DIY store Stroiarsenal in Yekaterinburg.
+Current properties include the Leonardo Business Centre and Univermag shopping centre in Ukraine, the Kutuzoff Tower and Caspiy Business Centre in Moscow, Kazan Logistics Park in Kazan, and the Russian DIY store Stroiarsenal in Yekaterinburg.
+The group acquired Prestige Mall in Istanbul, Turkey, in 2007 and sold it to MSFD Gayrimenkul A.Ş. in 2013.
+The shopping mall closed in August 2025.
 Along with the rest of the Quinn Group, it is in administration while efforts are made to identify and sell off properties to pay off its €2.8 billion of loans.

 Energy

 In 2007, the QUINN Group applied for planning permission for natural-gas-fired power stations at Toomes in County Louth and Toherroe, County Galway, to generate 450 and 400–450 megawatts respectively.
 They would be among the biggest power stations ever built in Ireland.

 Planning for the station in Toomes was granted on 30 May 2008 by An Bord Pleanála, as one of the first cases under the Strategic Infrastructure Act 2006 against the Inspector's recommendation, which argued that "the proposed development would be a discordant and incongruous feature in the local rural landscape, would contravene materially the Development Plan and would therefore be contrary to the proper planning and development of the area."

 The planned development was not progressed.